adarshem/aem-nextjs-payload/README.md

 # Next.js Payload App

 This is a Next.js application that uses Payload CMS for content management.
-The app is configured to use SQLite as the database.
+The app is configured to use MongoDB as the database and Vercel Blob for storing images.

 ## Getting Started